 Throughout the month, you will find several theater, symphony, and opera shows.
 You can also head out on one of my self-guided walking tours or head north to visit wine country.

 The September events calendar in San Francisco is full of fun things to do.
-The biggest events this month include SF Giants Baseball games, the Ghirardelli Chocolate Festival, and theater performances.
+The biggest events this month include SF Giants Baseball games and theater performances.

 In addition, you can enjoy free Comedy Day in Golden Gate Park, Shakespeare in the Park, and the SF Improv Fest.

-Labor Day weekend activities include the Sausalito Arts Festival, Union Square Live, and the Yerba Buena Gardens Festival.
+Labor Day weekend activities include concerts, fun cruises, and the Yerba Buena Gardens Festival.
 You can also enjoy some free walking tours or head out on a special holiday cruise.

 One of the best things to do in San Francisco in September is to cruise around the bay.
 Each day, you will find more than a dozen cruises leaving the Fisherman's Wharf district.

 The Bridge to Bridge cruise is another fun option.
-This cruise is similar to the Bay Cruise, but includes an additional 30 minutes.
+This cruise is similar to the Bay Cruise but includes an additional 30 minutes.
 In this additional time, you will cruise over to and under the Bay Bridge.
 Click here for more details.
-Click here for tickets to this cruise at up to 50% off.

 Another one of the top things to do in San Francisco in September is to take a tour.
 The most popular is a trip to Alcatraz Island.